Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 As all later training sessions ended via early stopping, it is unlikely that increasing epoch count would improve results, unless other parameters were simultaneously changed.

+After the addition of a lambda layer, results were immediately improved, and training time was drastically increased per epoch.
+The massive increase in efficacy is too great to decline, so further improvements would perhaps best be targeted in increasing training speed instead of validation accuracy.

+Following
 ## Literature Cited

 [you.com](you.com)'s was referenced for interpretation, syntax corrections, and terminology.